This is the legend of the hugo or bulol, a human-shaped sculpture found in many households in Hungduan in the province of Ifugao.

 Once upon a time, the color of the Odio (Nara) tree was white.
 It grows abundantly in the mountains of Hungduan, Ifugao in the Northern Philippines.

-One day, the parents said they will be gone longer than usual for several days and told the boy to take care of the house, their pets, and his sister.
+One day, the parents said they will be gone for several days and told the boy to take care of the house, their pets, and his sister.
 The boy, although just barely a teenager, was industrious enough to do house chores.

-After their parents have gone, the sister began to cry and wanted them to follow their parents.
-The boy too was lonely that he prepared to pack for them to follow.
+After their parents have gone, the younger child began to cry and wanted them to follow their parents.
+The boy too was lonely that he started to pack for them to follow.
 He put some rice grains on the mortar thresher and pounded them with a pestle.
 He butchered a chicken and cooked some meals for them to eat on the way.
 He put the meals in the “hukop” (native lunch basket) and they went on their way.

 The mother far away can hear voices in the distance and told her husband that it sounded like their kids singing.
 But the husband said it was just probably a “pinading” (fairy-like spirits) to distract them.
 The children tried to walk faster and they soon know that they are getting close because the spit of “momma” (beetle nut or “bua” mixed with “gawed” leaves, and “apog” or lime) of their parents are still wet on the grasses.